• Skip to main content

 PRP Activation

-Current practice often relies on natural activation after injection.
+Current practice commonly relies on natural activation in tissues

 PRP Preparation Systems